 You can apply for about $50 less per year for the Citi Premier® Card instead ($95 annual fee).
 It’ll take more effort to earn the welcome bonus than the Avianca Vuela Visa® Card, but with the Citi Premier® Card , you can Earn 60,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening.
 Then, transfer these points to any of Citi’s 16 airline partners, including Avianca LifeMiles.
 Citi ThankYou points transfer at a 1:1 ratio, so the bonus points to LifeMiles prove to be a better value than the Avianca Vuela Visa® Card.

-On Aug.
-23, 2020, the Citi Premier® Card received a nice expansion in bonus categories: Earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels and 1X on all other purchases In addition, you’ll also receive a $100 annual hotel credit of $500 or more, offering consistent, long-term value to the card.
+With the Citi Premier® Card, you'll Earn 3X points per $1 spent on restaurants, supermarkets, gas stations, air travel and hotels and 1X per $1 spent on all other purchases In addition, you’ll also receive a $100 annual hotel credit of $500 or more, offering consistent, long-term value to the card.

 However, you should apply for the Avianca Vuela Visa® Card card if you’re a frequent Avianca flyer and want the benefit of a free checked bag.
 But if you’re looking for flexibility and the ability to earn more than just LifeMiles, the Citi Premier® Card is a better choice.